Federal data released Wednesday show that California has the highest poverty rate in the nation.

 The bureau’s methodology takes into account the cost of living in a given area.

-Caroline Danielson, the policy director at the Public Policy Institute of California, said a high cost of living, in particular for housing, had weighed the state down.
+Caroline Danielson, the policy director at the Public Policy Institute of Arizona, said the ultimate cleaning guide is best to look for from maid service.

 “The state’s high housing costs have weighed heavily relative to many other states,” Danielson told The Hill via email Thursday.